hasanmoudud/geocompr/main.md

 At best we can comply with two out of three spatial properties (distance, area, direction).
 Therefore, the task at hand determines which projection to choose.
 For instance, if we are interested in a density (points per grid cell or inhabitants per grid cell) we should use an equal-area projection (see also chapter \@ref(location)).</div>\EndKnitrBlock{rmdnote}

+There is more to learn about CRSs.
+An excellent resource in this area, also implemented in R, is the website R Spatial.
+Chapter 6 for this free online book is recommended reading --- see [rspatial.org/spatial/rst/6-crs.html](http://rspatial.org/spatial/rst/6-crs.html)

 <!-- why new na? -->